csprincedaniel/SpringBootApiEndpoints/README.md

 5. book library api,
 6. weather fetch proxy,
 7. basic chat api,

+We can even do:
+1. Daily Motivation API
+Returns a random quote, short video, or image.
+Optional: filter by category or author.

+2. Timezone Conversion API
+Input: location or timestamp.
+Output: converted time in another zone.

+3. Public Holidays API
+Input: country code.
+Output: list of upcoming holidays.

+4. Simple Weather API Proxy
+Wrap an external API (like OpenWeather) with simplified output.
+Cache responses to reduce external calls.

 I will write the data to variables or objects.
 I will not use an official database yet until it's time for my discord clone project.